History of traffic lights: Lighting technologies

-In 1988, Garbarini a French plant diffused the first commercial LED product with a LED reapeater in Design 2000 product.
-Main blocks could not be equipped with LED because the green light was too low for a correct visibility.
+In 1988, Garbarini, a French plant, diffused the first commercial LED product with a LED repeater, the model Design 2000.
+Main blocks could not be equipped with LED because the green light was, then, too low for a correct visibility.

 In 1989, the first LED main traffic light was put in service in California.
 The system was created by Electro-techs in Corona (California), a company created by Raymond Deese in 1981.

-The improvement of power electronic and performance of LED with optical lens are provided a competitive solution for traffic light.